 3 Hatton Garden, Liverpool L3 2FE

 Up in studentsville, close to the large yellow Lambanana, is Hatton Garden.
-A large open place that serves up beetroot latte, peanut butter hot chocolate, smoothies and cocktails too.
+Love Thy Neighbour is a large open place that serves up beetroot latte, peanut butter hot chocolate, smoothies and cocktails too.
 Before 11 am they serve up a coffee and a bagel for £5.

 It’ll be no surprise that the decor here (given its location) is based on a New York-style coffee bar inspired by Friends.
 You’ll find sofas and classic American food including smoothies.